 [Your name]

 This cold email template works because it mixes content with results.
-It acts as a small case study, showing how companies similar to your prospects have achieved an outcome using your solution.
+It acts as a brief case study, showing how companies similar to your prospects have achieved an outcome using your solution.

 Use this cold email template to explain concisely what your product/service is, outline exactly what you have to offer and show how it can help your prospect.
-If you have a short demo video, sharing it is often a great way to do this.
+If you have a short demo video or a webinar recording, include it.

 Hi [name],